Kent County Council: Cabinet

-County Council
+County council

 The County Council is made up of 81 elected county councillors.
-The full council meets seven times a year to agree the council's Constitution and amendments to it, appoint the Leader, and approve the policy framework and budget (including the level of Council Tax).
+The full council meets seven times yearly to agree the council's Constitution and amendments to it, is responsible for appointment of the Leader and approval of the policy framework and budget (including the level of Council Tax).

-Local Boards
+Local boards

-Local boards are local community groups that hold regular public meetings across Kent, so that the people of Kent can voice issues that affect their community.
+Local boards are local community groups that hold regular public meetings across Kent.
 They also allocate funding to local projects.
 There are 12 local boards in Kent, and every county councillor is required to be a member of one local board.

 Governance

 Kent County Council provides county-level services.
 District-level services are provided by the twelve district councils: